31st January 2022

-Lord Garnier was called to the bar in 1976 and became Queen’s Counsel in 1995.
+Lord Garnier was called to the bar in 1976 and became King’s Counsel in 1995.
 His principal areas of practice are Defamation & Media Law, Financial Crime, International & Human Rights Law and Public Law and Judicial Review.
 He served as UK HM Solicitor General from 2010 to 2012 and is now in the House of Lords.

 I believe he will carry out a thorough, balanced and impartial review of the areas highlighted by your Committee and identify how best they may be addressed.

 I am keen that Lord Garnier consider the views of a wide range of stakeholders as part of the review.